 From a perspective, Gooch’s career was very impressive and he was a great Test player in his own right.
 But as he remembers in his moment of reflection as he retires from the game, Gooch misses his father, Alf, who passed away in 1996.
 “My father Alf, wanted me to play last season.

 I’m just a bit sad, if he’s watching from up there, that it has not been as good a season as it could have been for him,” Gooch said in a forlorn tone.
 “He was my biggest supporter.
 He came to all my games.
 I miss him a lot.
 In all forms of cricket, Gooch scored 65,427 runs in 1,151 matches, averaging 45.91, and hit 169 centuries.

 In 580 first-class matches, he averaged an impressive 48.71 and hit 128 centuries.
 His England career fetched 20 hundred and 46 fifties in Test.
 Gooch made 125 One-day International appearances for England scoring 4,290 runs (averaging 36.98) and scoring eight hundred with the highest of 142 against Pakistan at Karachi in 1987-88.

 He played in all of England’s three World Cup finals in 1979, 1987, and 1992 (where he led the team) but on each occasion, England came second best.
 For his beloved Essex, Gooch made a little matter of 30,701 runs with 94 hundred.

 His kinship with the county is quite amazing and in terms of longevity and achievement that puts him with the Mead’s, Woolleys, and Hendren’s as one of the all-time greats of county cricket.
 There will be no one like Gooch, who was born in Leyton, as he slips away into history.

-He was a very special breed of cricketers, who dedicated his life for the sake of his county and country.
-Gooch gave them both everything.
+He was a very special breed of a cricketer, who dedicated his life for the sake of his county and his country.
+Graham Gooch gave them both everything.
 He played with distinction all over the world but he never forgot where his cricketing identity was ever forged.